 “Sound an alarm with the trumpets.”
 Numbers 10:9

-Rosh HaShanah is also called the Day of Judgement and the Day of Trumpets, the purpose of which is not simply to celebrate a “new year.”
+Most importantly, Rosh HaShanah is alternately called the Day of Judgment and the Day of Trumpets, the purpose of which is not simply to celebrate a “new year.”
 Unbeknownst to many, it also points to the second coming of Jesus Christ.

-God’s designation of Rosh HaShanah and all the Jewish biblical feasts are first found in the book of Leviticus.
+God’s designation of Rosh HaShanah (though it is not explicitly called as such) and all the Jewish biblical feasts are first found in the book of Leviticus.

 “Then the LORD spoke to Moses, saying, ‘Speak to the children of Israel, saying: ‘In the seventh month, on the first day of the month, you shall have a sabbath-rest, a memorial of blowing trumpets, a holy convocation.’”
 Leviticus 23:23-24

-The Jews blow a shofar, a hollowed-out ram’s horn.
-It is typically blown 100 times throughout the day.
-Just as the people blew a shofar the day God gave the Torah to Moses on Mount Sinai (another rabbinic tradition not based on Scripture), blowing a trumpet on Rosh HaShanah symbolizes a call to repentance and a rededication to one’s faith.
-As a result, rabbinic tradition also refers to the holiday as the Day of Trumpets, or Yom Teruah, which is meant as “a memorial of blowing trumpets,” as mentioned in Leviticus 23.
+Today, blowing a trumpet on Rosh HaShanah symbolizes a call to repentance, mourning over one’s sins, and rededication of one’s faith.
+Each has its own “call.”
+As a result, rabbinic tradition refers to the holiday as the Day of Trumpets, or Yom Hateruah, “a memorial of blowing trumpets,” as mentioned in Leviticus 23.

 Trumpets are not only commanded on Rosh HaShanah.
 God also commands it in the book of Numbers as a form of communication.